It’s been another extraordinary week in the life of Clapton FC.

 On 1st March 2017, NCL appointed a liquidator, Stewart Bennett of Buckhurst Hill.
 The documents showed the trust owing £203,478 in long-term loans, £2,001 in accountancy fees, with the cost of voluntary liquidation estimated at £19,095.

-Mr McBean’s admission in his Tons Make Clear blog of mystery ‘individuals (who are) owed money’ has left supporters perplexed:
+Mr McBean’s admission in his Tons Make Clear blog of mystery ‘individuals (who are) owed money’ has left supporters perplexed.
+(Since writing this article, it has been revealed that the mystery creditors are… himself and his associates).

 How has the Clapton chief executive managed to rack up so much debt at a time when the club was enjoying the highest gate receipts in the modern era?